JWalshe86/Mickey-Mouse-Memory-Game/README.md

 ## As a returning visitor

 - I want to be able to measure my progress and try to beat my previous score.
 I'd like to see if I'm getting better at the game.
 Achieved.
 Viewers were eager to play the game again to beat their previous score and get 3 stars.
+- As my skills develop I would like to challenge myself more by playing at a more challenging level.
+Achieved.

 ## Bugs